Before you have treatment for constipation, your doctor or nurse will need to find out how bad it is. And what the cause could be.

 Talking about constipation

-Some people find it hard to talk about constipation.
+Some people find it difficult to talk about constipation.
 You might feel embarrassed or upset about it.
 Or you might worry about what the cause is.
 It’s completely natural to feel like this.
 Remember that your doctors and nurses can suggest ways to treat and relieve constipation.
 Don’t be afraid to ask for their help.

 It might help to write down any problems and give a note to your doctor or nurse to read if you find it difficult to talk to them.
 It can also help to have a friend or relative go along with you and do the talking.